UK police officer shot dead at custody centre in south London | Law-Order

 UK police officer shot dead at custody centre in south London

-A British police officer has been shot dead by a man who was being detained at a custody centre in south London in the early hours of Friday.
+A British police officer was shot dead in the early hours of Friday by a man who was being held at a custody centre in south London.

 - READ MORE ON: